 Ok, now for the ‘less-good’ part.

-EVERY time you take your dog from the UK to France, you will need to visit your vet in order to get an Animal Health Certificate.
+EVERY time you take your dog from the UK to France or Europe, you will need to visit your vet in order to get an Animal Health Certificate.

-Even if the last one is still in date (they're valid for up to 4 months)
+Even if the last one is still in date (they’re valid for up to 4 months, which is hilarious as it technically means your dog can stay in the Schengen area longer than you can!)

 How do you get an Animal Health Certificate?